Experienced Traffic Ticket Lawyer

 When is a traffic ticket considered a misdemeanor in Georgia?

 In Georgia, a traffic ticket is considered a misdemeanor when it involves certain serious traffic violations or criminal offenses.
 While most traffic violations in Georgia are classified as infractions or minor offenses, some can escalate to misdemeanor charges.
-Here are some common situations in which a traffic ticket may be considered a misdemeanor in Georgia:

-1. Driving Under the Influence (DUI): One of the most well-known traffic-related misdemeanors in Georgia is DUI.
+One of the most well-known traffic-related misdemeanors in Georgia is DUI.
 If you are caught operating a vehicle with a blood alcohol concentration (BAC) above the legal limit, you can be charged with a misdemeanor DUI, which carries significant penalties, including fines, license suspension, and potential jail time.

-2. Reckless Driving: Reckless driving involves operating a vehicle in a manner that endangers people or property.
+Reckless driving involves operating a vehicle in a manner that endangers people or property.
 It is often considered a misdemeanor in Georgia and can result in fines, points on your driving record, and, in some cases, jail time.

-3. Driving with a Suspended License: If you are caught driving while your license is suspended or revoked, you can face misdemeanor charges.
+If you are caught driving while your license is suspended or revoked, you can face misdemeanor charges.
 The penalties for this offense can include fines and additional license suspension.

-4. Hit and Run (Leaving the Scene of an Accident): Leaving the scene of an accident without exchanging information or reporting the incident can lead to misdemeanor charges.
+Leaving the scene of an accident without exchanging information or reporting the incident can lead to misdemeanor charges.
 Penalties may include fines, points on your driving record, and potential jail time, especially if there are injuries involved.

-5. Aggressive Driving: Aggressive driving behaviors, such as excessive speeding, aggressive lane changes, and road rage, can result in misdemeanor charges in Georgia.
+Aggressive driving behaviors, such as excessive speeding, aggressive lane changes, and road rage, can result in misdemeanor charges in Georgia.
 Consequences may include fines and points on your driving record.

 It’s important to note that misdemeanor traffic offenses in Georgia can have more severe consequences than minor traffic violations.
 If you are facing misdemeanor charges, it’s advisable to consult with Michael Fulcher who specializes in traffic law to understand your rights and options for defense.